pschaus/book_lepl1402/source/part6.rst

 The ``Row`` class uses an `associative array <https://en.wikipedia.org/wiki/Associative_array>`_ that maps integers (the index of the columns) to strings (the value of the columns).
 The use of an associated array allows to account for columns with a missing value.
 The standard ``HashMap<K,V>`` class is used to this end: `<https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html>`_

 A basic spreadsheet application can then be created on the top of this ``Row`` class.
-Let us define a spreadsheet document as a list of rows:
+Let us define a spreadsheet document as an ordered list of rows:

 ..  code-block:: java